punkduckable/Higher-Order-LaSDI/README.md

 # Higher-Order LaSDI

 Higher-Order LaSDI provides tools for building reduced-order models (ROMs) from full-order simulations using latent-space dynamics identification with Gaussian Process-based greedy sampling.
 The library supports physics that require multiple time derivatives (e.g., displacement and velocity for second-order systems) and handles time series with either uniform or non-uniform time grids.
-Latent dynamics models such as SINDy and damped-spring systems are provided, and new models can be added easily.
+Latent dynamics models such as SINDy and damped-spring systems are provided, and new EncoderDecoders can be added easily.

 ## Key Features